| Also read: Calcium Against Syndrome X Diseases & More "Of course, all of these diseases may have many

 1999, Lippincott Williams & Wilkins).
 (All quoted

+text is italicized.)
 With advancing age, humans commonly accumulate calcium

 deposits in various damaged tissues, such as atherosclerotic